 Page 123: Multiple artboards are covered in several different lessons.
 This section introduces adding and editing artboards to an existing document.
 It's a good idea to let students know that the Artboard tool allows them to draw artboards, but they don't have to draw them.
-By choosing File > Document Setup or clicking the Document Setup button in the Control panel (if available), you can also create artboards of preset sizes and more.
+By choosing File > Document Setup or clicking the Document Setup button in the Control panel (with nothing selected on the artboard), you can also create artboards of preset sizes and more.